formkit/docs-content/inputs/dropdown.md

 <!-- Installation  -->

 The `dropdown` input is used to display a list of options to the end-user.
-The end-user must choose a single option from the list.
-In the below example, we are setting the `options` prop to a static array of strings.

 <example
 name="Dropdown"
 file="/_content/examples/dropdown/dropdown-base.vue"></example>

+## Slots

+### Option slot

+The `dropdown` input allows you to customize the look and feel of each option by using the `option` slot.
+In the example below, we are using the `option` slot to display each option's asset (the logo) and name.

+<example
+name="Dropdown"
+file="/_content/examples/dropdown/dropdown-option-slot.vue"></example>

+### Selection slot

+If you only want to customize the display of the selected option, use the `selection` slot.

+<example
+name="Dropdown"
+file="/_content/examples/dropdown/dropdown-selection-slot.vue"></example>

 ## Loading options